suneric98/Crescendo/README.md

 + Chris: started d3 visualization for song clustering results
 + Kathy: Tested the linear regression model with log-transformed rank by predicting the ranks of different songs.
 Finalized visualizations of the model.

 ### 4/25

 + Chris: clustered artists based on features derived from their songs

-### TODO:

-+ for line viz add smoothing for jumps in time
-  + Add legend to viz
-+ figure out how exactly supervised algo will work (in progress)
-+ possible feature for predict: release date of album/new song

-### End goal:

-+ 2 Machine Learning Algorithms
-  + 1 to predict the number of days a song is in the top charts
-  + 1 to predict the trend of that (a linear regression line of best fit)
-+ Clustering and genre assignment: an algorithm to assign a genre to a song using k-means to determine similar songs and the artists genres
-+ An infographic with visualizations in D3 to show our findings interactively
-  + Probably will have an infographic for each algorithm we made
-  + To be determined: work will mostly be done in the last month and will have lots of room to tweak and adjust as we see fit